simist29/hello-world/README.md

 Hi everyone!

 Simon here, I'm pretty new to this programming thing but I'm really intressted in matematical statistics, and I want to become an Data Scientist in a few years.
-Therefore am I trying out GitHub now. :smlie:
+Therefore am I trying out GitHub now. :smile: